 STEP 7: Blueberry frosting.
 Using a hand mixer, beat together cream cheese and butter.
 Once smooth, add the sifted powdered sugar, vanilla extract and cream.
 Mix until fluffy.

-Then, take 2 tablespoon of blueberry jam and swirl it into the frosting.
+Then, take 2 tbsp of blueberry jam and swirl it into the frosting.
 Do not combine completely.
 You want to have streaks of the blueberry jam rather than turning the frosting completely purple.

 Assembling

 STEP 1: Roll the dough.
-Place dough onto a lightly floured surface and roll dough into a 12x24 rectangle, about ¼" thick.
+Place dough onto a lightly floured surface and roll dough into a 12×24 rectangle, about 1/4″ thick.

 STEP 3: Roll.
 Start on the short side of the dough and roll dough into a log.
 BEWARE: This is super messy and you will have jam spill out.
 Just keep rolling.